 Board of Review - Petition

 The Board of Review is a distinct entity that meets annually each March to hear property appeals at the local level.
 It is comprised of three taxpayers of the City of Romulus.
 The Board of Review functions in many ways like a court although its procedures are less formal.
 Similar to the court, the Board of Review has the authority to decide on certain issues based on evidence.
-For more information on the Board of Review and assessment appeals, please contact the Assessor’s office at (734) 942-7520.
+For more information on the Board of Review and assessment appeals, please contact the Department of Assessment at (734) 942-7520.

-Property Transfer and Principal Residence Exemption Affidavits
+Principal Residence Exemption Affidavits

 Principal Residence Exemption Affidavits MUST be filed with our office in order for the homeowner to receive an exemption from some of the school operating taxes on their principal residence.

-Lot Split & Combination Applications
+Land Division & Combination Applications

 Appraisal Card Descriptors